rainforestapp/FrontendPractices/ReactComponents.md

   return (<div>Sorry dude, no underage drinking.
 Come back in a few years.</div>);
 }
 ```
-As you can see, this is much like the component expression, with the only difference beeing that you now have a function body in which you can add logic to your component.
+As you can see, this is much like the component expression, with the only difference being that you now have a function body in which you can add logic to your component.

 To add flow types to stateless components, simply type the props argument explicitly:
 ```